Prevalence of disability

 The severity of a disability is usually discussed in the context of how severely it affects core activities (self-care, mobility and communication).
 Profound or severe core activity limitation is defined as needing help with one or more of the core activities.

-For more information on the different data sources used to estimate prevalence of disability among Indigenous Australians, see Data and notes section.
+For more information on the different data sources used to estimate prevalence of disability among Aboriginal and Torres Strait Islander peoples, see Data and notes section.

 In 2018–19, among Indigenous Australians: